It's great to get feedback about the Practice and we use it to monitor how we are doing and identify how we can improve what we do.

 NHS Choices Family and Friends Test.
 If you received an SMS reminder for your appointment at the practice then you are likely to get an SMS message afterwards asking you to complete the NHS Friends and Family test survey.
-If you dont want to do that then just ignore the message.
-If you are visiting the surgery several times during a bout of poor health then the system is set so that you wont get a messsage everytime you come.
+If you don't want to do that, then ignore the message.
+If you are visiting the surgery several times during a bout of poor health then the system is set so that you won't get a message every time you come.

 You can also fill in a paper form at reception when you visit the practice and leave it in the designated secure box next to the side door.

-We report our Friends and Family results to NHS England every month.
+We report our Friends and Family's results to NHS England every month.

 What happens if I prefer to complain directly to the commissioning organisation?